π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

 This bypasses logic.

-In reality, the IRS does not demand immediate payment by phone, gift cards, or wire transfer — but under fear, procedure disappears.
+In reality, legitimate tax agencies do not demand immediate payment by phone, gift cards, or wire transfer — but under fear, procedure disappears.

 Court Summons & Arrest Warrant Scams